This preschool director drives an Uber so she can buy gifts for kids who wouldn’t otherwise have Christmas presents

-“I drive until about one or two in the morning,” she said, adding that she drives 12 hours on Saturdays and 6 hours on Sundays, just as she has every weekend since November.
+“I drive until about 1 or 2 in the morning,” she said, adding that she drives 12 hours on Saturdays and 6 hours on Sundays, just as she has every weekend since November.

 “I can’t rest,” she said.
 “These kids need me.”